 I remember the little girl ran to every dandelion she could find.
 And she would pull each dandelion out of the ground.
 She closed her eyes and then she would make a wish and blow.

 Her mother was nearby and watching.
 The mother was dressed very well as if she had just come from a serious occasion.
 She wanted to hurry the little girl but it was clear the little girl was on a mission.

 At one point, the little girl noticed there were some dandelions in the ground near me.
 At the time, I was going through something emotionally heavy.
-I was pissed off, angry at everyone, and naturally feeling sorry for myself.
+I was pissed off, angry at everyone and naturally feeling sorry for myself.
 No one understood me.
 No one cared.
 I was the only person in my boat.
-What would the word know about me, right?
+What would the world know about me, right?